imperorrp/sorcery-ui/PLAN.md

 - ✅ TypeScript JSX configuration fixed
 - ✅ Implement robust, logic-preserving "Apply Changes" workflow using a **Babel AST-based surgical update strategy**
 - 🔄 Backend API integration (ready for Phase 2)

+**Phase 2: ✅ COMPLETED**
+- ✅ Refactor: Moved the rendering canvas into a sandboxed `<iframe>`
+- ✅ Feature: Implemented the Undo/Redo history stack in the Zustand store
+- ✅ Feature: Built the "Mock Props" panel in the UI
+- ✅ Feature: Implemented the "Dependency Management" UI to inject external scripts into the `<iframe>`
+- ✅ Feature: Implemented the "Context Wrapper" editor to wrap the user's component in providers

+**Phase 3: ✅ MOSTLY COMPLETED**
+- ✅ Feature: Implemented the "Component Library" UI, allowing users to add and switch between multiple components
+- ✅ UI/UX: Built the collapsible Component Tree navigator
+- 🔄 UI/UX: Implement the "Drill-Down" click for overlapping elements (not yet implemented)
+- ✅ Advanced resizable layout system with react-resizable-panels
+- ✅ LibraryPanel with full CRUD functionality for component management

 ## 5. API Schema & Architectural Concerns